-Project proponents must only include areas that are conducive to growing trees and not subject to conversion to non-forest uses, as explained and addressed in Sections 2.1 and 3.1.
+Project proponents must only include areas that are conducive to growing trees and subject to nominal risk of conversion to non-forest uses, as explained and addressed in Sections 2.1 and 3.1.
 Additionally, tree planting is limited to a diversity of native species, as described and addressed in Section 3.4.
+Project proponents must also describe in the Reforestation Project Goals Form how reforestation activities under the project are designed to mitigate future risks to and promote the long-term survival of newly established trees.